manuelamador/micro_risks_pareto_improving_policies/README.md

 ## Structure

-The subfolder `src` contains the main source
+The subfolder `src` contains the main source code.

 The subfolder `scripts` contains some of the analysis of the model for certain parameters.
 It contains both a julia script as well as the corresponding jupyter notebook.
 The scripts generate the figures and moments reported in the paper.